-The Authority was responsible for approximately 16,000 acres in 2014 when Measure Q was passed by voters.
+The Authority was responsible for protecting approximately 16,000 acres in 2014 when Measure Q was passed by voters.
 Today that acreage has almost doubled to 30,000.
-There is growing demand and public expectation for timely opening of new public open space preserves and visitation to the Authority's open preserves has reached record numbers (300,000 visits per year) which requires significant investment in public access improvements for staging areas and other public facilities, as well as staffing to maintain safe, clean open space preserves and trails once opened to the public.
+There is growing demand and public expectation for the timely opening of new open space preserves.
+At the same time, visitation to the Authority's existing preserves has reached record levels - exceeding 300,000 visitors per year.
+To meet these needs, significant investment is required in public access improvements, including staging areas and other facilities.
+Additionally, sufficient staffing is essential to maintain safe, clean, and well-kept preserves and trails once they are open to the public.

 There is growing demand for the Authority's work to protect natural and working lands - and to steward and restore them responsibly - given the urgency of climate change.
-Wellmanaged natural and working lands help protect communities from more frequent and intense wildfires, flooding, drought, and temperature extremes.
+Wellmanaged natural and working lands help protect communities from more frequent and intense wildfires, flooding, drought and temperature extremes.